lab11/gateway/software/packages/coap-gateway/README.md

 COAP Gateway
 ====================

-This is designed to be a modular gateway for devices using COAP.
-Its core principle is allowing devices to specify how to parse the data they provide and what to do with that data.
-It does this by allowing devices to specify their own protobuf specification that defines how to decode the data in their packets and format it into a JavaScript object.
+This is designed to be a modular gateway for devices using COAP + protobufs.
+Its core principle is allowing devices to specify how to parse the data they provide.
+It does this by allowing devices to specify their own protobuf specification that defines how to decode the data in their packets and format it into a JSON object.

 Quick Overview
 --------------

 This script:

+1. Waits for incoming CoAP packets.
+2. If a received packet is from a known client device, and the script has already cached a parser, the protobuf payload is parsed and translated to a JSON object.
+This JSON is emmitted as a nodejs event.
+3. Otherwise, the parser returns a 4.04 response code to the client, indicating that the parser could not be found.
+It is expected that the client then transmits a properly formatted protobuf message containing a "discovery_url" URL to the `/discovery` resource.
-1. Waits for a COAP message to `/discovery` with a URL.
+4. The script waits for a COAP message to the `/discovery` resource with a URL that points to a protobuf \*.proto file.
 2. Upon receiving such a packet, it pulls out the embedded URL and uses it to fetch a `parse.proto` file at `<URL>/parse.proto`.
 If the URL already specifies a particular file, it removes the filename and uses just the base.
 For example,